twilio/twilio-webchat-react-app/README.md

 Open your browser console, run `localStorage.clear()` and refresh the page to start anew.
 Alternatively, you can simply wrap up/complete the corresponding task as an agent from your Flex UI instance.

+### Can I use npm?

+Currently there is a known issue with installing dependencies for this project using npm.
+We are investigating this and will publish a fix as soon as possible.

 # License